On Karolinska institutets websites, we use cookies in order for the websites to work well for you. Cookies on the website

 • Career portraits of KI alumni

-• Internships outside academia
+• Internships beyond academia

 • Christmas Calendar